-Prerequisite: MA109 or a score of 80 or better on the Accuplacer Placement Test or one year of high school calculus.
+Prerequisite: MA109 or a score of 11 or better on Part II of the Math Placement Test or one year of high school calculus.
 A non-calculus-based course covering descriptive statistics, probability, distributions, estimation, hypothesis testing, regression, and categorical data analysis.
-Closed to students who have taken EC220 or PY292 or ST265 or ST/EG381.
+Closed to students who have taken EC220 or EG381 or PY292 or ST265 or ST381.
 Degree credit will not be given for more than one of EG381 or ST210 or ST265 or ST381.